 Furthermore, an important step was undertaken to develop initiative and secure the financial side through the Three Seas Fund, which would be created by the developments banks of six countries: Croatia, Czech Republic, Latvia, Poland, Romania and Slovakia with an initial capital up to €5 billion.
-The fund will create opportunities for all 3 SI states to participate in securing financial support for transnational infrastructure projects, including 8 multilateral energy projects.
+The fund will create opportunities for all 3 SI states to participate in securing financial support for transnational infrastructure projects, including eight multilateral energy projects and six national and bilateral energy projects with international potential.
 The fund should be established for 30 years and overall financing is expected to reach approximately 100 billion euros.

 TheThree Seas Initiative is also supported by the administration of the United States.
 In Bucharest, the US Secretary of Energy Rick Perry stated: “We believe there is a great security in energy diversity—in a multiplicity of energy sources, types, and routes.
 That is why the US supports the core principle of energy diversification as a key pillar of the Three Seas Initiative”.
 He also proposed to establish a transatlantic partnership on energy.

 The next Three Seas Initiative in 2019 will be held in Slovenia.

 - Gas Interconnector Republic of Poland-Republic of Lithuania (GIPL)

 - Integration and synchronisation of the Baltic States’ electricity system with the European networks

 - Romanian-Hungarian-Slovak gas transmission corridor